Financial Management Service, Fiscal Service, Treasury.

 The Financial Management Service, as part of its continuing effort to reduce paperwork and respondent burden, invites the general public and other Federal agencies to take this opportunity to comment on a continuing information collection.
-By this notice, the Financial Management Service solicits comments concerning the form “Authorization Agreement for Preauthorized Payment.”
+By this notice, the Financial Management Service solicits comments concerning the Form 5510, “Authorization Agreement for Preauthorized Payment”.

-Written comment should be received on or before April 16, 2001.
+Written comments should be received on or before September 20, 2010.

 FOR FURTHER INFORMATION CONTACT:

 Requests for additional information should be directed to Bill Brushwood, Director, Settlement Services Division, Room 426, 401-14th Street, SW., Washington, DC 20227 (202) 874-1251.End Further Info End Preamble Start Supplemental Information

 Pursuant to the Paperwork Reduction Act of 1995, (44 U.S.C.
 3506(c)(2)(A)), the Financial Management Service solicits comments on the collection of information described below:

 Title: Authorization Agreement for Preauthorized Payment.

 OMB Number: 1510-0059.

 Form Number: SF 5510.